barumau/pandunia/english/jumla.md

 **mimen loga do alise.** We talk to each other.

-**se loga ke yang bi pandunia ki "cat"?** How do you say "cat" in Pandunia?
+**se loga "cat" bi ke yang bi pandunia?** How do you say "cat" in Pandunia?

 **"cat" e ke bi pandunia?** What is "cat" in Pandunia?